 If you already have a ticket for the match, you can travel to the game inside the huge Rhein-Main-Verkehrsverbund (Rhine-Main traffic association) free of charge, so just leave your car parked and travel by public transportation if you can.

-Frankfurt probably has the best connection of any stadium to an airport, if you come by plan in Frankfurt, just go to terminal 1, platform 1 and board either an S8 towards "Hanau" or an S9 towards "Offenbach Ost" and exit 3 minutes later at the next stop, which already is "Stadion".
+Frankfurt probably has the best connection of any stadium to an airport.
+If you come by plane to Frankfurt, just go to terminal 1, platform 1 and board either an S8 towards 'Hanau' or an S9 towards 'Offenbach Ost' and exit 3 minutes later at the next stop, which already is 'Stadion'.

-Frankfurts ticketing is a tad complex, as there are four categories of games (A, B, C and D).
-Depending on the category, the cheapest seating tickets cost between 23 € and 32 €, the most expensive ones between 55 € and 77 €.
+Frankfurts ticketing is a tad complex, as there are five categories of games (A, B, C, D and E).
+Depending on the category, the cheapest seating tickets cost between 23 € and 40 €, the most expensive ones between 55 € and 85 €.
 Standing tickets are always 15 €, however.
-The following list gives the prices for the cheapest game category, D.
+The following list gives the prices for the cheapest game category, E.

 In the Bundesliga, Frankfurt has quite a high average attendance of over 90 %, however not many games are sold out.
 Usually, you do not need to be a member of Eintracht Frankfurt and tickets are available via general sale.
 If you like to have an inenxpensive ticket, you should check well in advance, if do not mind the price that much, you might be able to still get tickets on short notice.
 Follow this link to Eintracht Frankfurt's online ticket shop.